lzmoosheig/DAI-HTTP-INFRA/README.md

 Currently, the following template is used : [template](https://startbootstrap.com/template/full-width-pics)

-Everything is located in *docker-images\content*, you just need to replace or change files in there to modifiy your web page.
+Everything is located in *docker-images\content*, you just need to replace or change files in there to modify your web page.

 ## Dynamic Express.js Server